-Light to moderate rainfall was experienced over several places during the Dekad (Lamu, Malindi, Kwale and Voi).
-At Lamu, the maize crop is at flowering stages and is doing well with normal yields being expected.
-For areas around Mshabaha the maize crop is at the harvesting stage with below normal yields being reported due to poor farming practices.
-(Figs.1-3)
+Insignificant light rainfall was experienced over few places during the Dekad (Lamu, Malindi, Kwale and Voi).
+At Lamu, the maize crop is at harvesting stages with normal yields being expected.
+For areas around Mshabaha the maize crop is at the harvesting stage with below normal yields being reported due to previous poor farming practices.
+(Figs.1-4)